yochaigal/newschoolrevolution/_posts/2022-01-17-the-dungeon-game.md

 ## Basic Rules

 - Adventurers & Monsters have a **Defense** (a combination of health and armor), as well as an ability or weapon bonus, but no other stats.
-- On their turn, an Adventurer can move _and_ take an action/attack.
+- On their turn, an Adventurer can move _and_ take an action or attack.
 - If an adventurer takes a risky action, they roll a d6.
 On a 5-6 they are successful.
 - Add a maximum of +1 to the roll if an Adventurer has an item or skill that can help them succeed.
 - Any action is possible, even during combat.
 The fancier the action, the greater the consequences of failure (explained in advance).
 Make a determination as a group whether a +1 should be added to the roll.